Dental Implants – Henderson, NV

 - Stability – Removable dentures only restore about 20% of chewing function and can cause patients discomfort by slipping.
 Implant-supported dentures can replace 75% or more of healthy tooth function, allowing patients to eat a wide range of foods and speak clearly without worrying about shifting dentures.

 - Longevity – Traditional tooth replacement options need to be repaired or replaced every five to seven years.
 An implant-supported dental restoration can last two or more decades before they need to be repaired or replaced.
-Most people keep their implant-retained tooth replacement for a lifetime.
+Most people keep their implant-retained restoration for a lifetime.

-- Cosmetic superiority – In addition to functioning more like natural, healthy tooth structure, an implant-supported dental prosthetic will look more like a healthy smile.
+- Cosmetic superiority – Your implant-retained restoration will look and feel completely natural.
 That means you’ll feel confident sharing your smile in almost every personal and professional situation.

 Missing Multiple Teeth